 For nearly fifty years the Club has campaigned on heritage in general, and historic boats in particular.
 Additionally it has acted to preserve aspects of waterways heritage which were specific to the needs of historic craft in their working context.

 Why we’re passionate about canal heritage

-Newsletter Editor Val Roberts has compiled an illustrated, documented list of good and not-so-good maintenance - with suggestions of how it could be put right.
-Click here to view the photos.
+Our Newsletter Editor, Val Roberts, has compiled an illustrated list of good and not-so-good maintenance - with suggestions of how it could be put right.
 Further contributions should be sent to the Editor, using the contact form.

-The Club is particularly concerned about canalside property developments that lead to a degradation of the historic value of the canal corridor.
-The Club relies on its members to be aware of potential developments and planning applications in their areas and to alert the committee.
+We are particularly concerned about canal-side property developments that lead to a degradation of the historic value of the canal corridor.
+We rely on our members to be aware of potential developments and planning applications in their areas, and to alert our committee.

 The Canal and River Trust is responsible for a system which is unavoidably and inherently hazardous.
 Without water, locks, paddle gear and swing bridges, the system would not only cease to function; it simply would not exist.
 But CRT cannot simply exclude the general public from the vast majority of its land and its operations.
 Indeed, public access has become part of the Trust’s raison d'etre and it is treading a difficult line in balancing the needs of waterways users with the safety of the general public, and on the whole, it achieves a generally good safety record without generating too many complaints.
 However, measures aimed at protecting the general public can compromise the heritage context of the waterway and on occasion can actually increase the risk to boaters, and this is what the Club seeks to highlight and help CRT to avoid.